mahdikohan/complexityEconomics/agent based macroeconomics/readme.md

 #### End of the month
 - After all 21 working days are performed, the month ends.
 - Firms use the liquidity they own at the end of a month for three different purposes: pay wages, build a buffer for bad times, and pay profits.
-- First, all firms pay their workers a wage of $`w_f`$: the firm’s liquidity is reduced by $`w_f.l_f`$ while the liquidity of each household employed by that firm is raised by wf.
+- First, all firms pay their workers a wage of $`w_f`$: the firm’s liquidity is reduced by $`w_f.l_f`$ while the liquidity of each household employed by that firm is raised by $`wf`$.
 - Second, if the firm has liquidity remaining after the payout of wages, it keeps a fraction as a buffer for possibly negative future profits.
-This liquidity buffer (mbuffer f,t) is given relative to labor costs.
+This liquidity buffer ($`m^{buffer}_{f,t}`$) is given relative to labor costs.
 - Third, all remaining liquidity of the firm is distributed as profit among all households.
 Rich households have higher claims on firms’ profits than poor ones.
 Therefore each household receives a share of aggregate profits that is proportional to his current liquidity.
 - In some cases, it might happen that the firm made losses during the month.
 As a first option, the firm bridges this problematic situation by not paying any profit and reducing the liquidity buffer while keeping the wage payments unchanged.
-- However, in some rare cases, the losses might be so large that even with a reduction of mbuffer f,t down to zero, the labor costs are unaffordable.
+- However, in some rare cases, the losses might be so large that even with a reduction of $`m^{buffer}_{f,t}`$ down to zero, the labor costs are unaffordable.
 In this situation, we assume that the firm’s employees accept an immediate wage cut that is sufficient to keep the firm operating.
 - As a next step, households adjust their reservation wage depending on their currently received labor income.
 If the labor income exceeds a household's reservation wage, ωh is raised to the level of the received labor income.
 If the labor income is lower than ωh, the reservation wage is not changed.
 Instead, the household intensifies his search for a better-paid job.
 - If a household has been unemployed during the last month, his reservation wage for the next month is reduced by 10 percent.
 - The month ends and the next one begins.